Ashby, top rankings, smarter city, vs. Chicago way, importing talent, and more

 In particular, I think we should focus on applied STEM - systems-based problem solving (engineering) over pure knowledge (where we are at a competitive disadvantage with many university clusters around the country).
 Facilitating man's progress through innovative problem solving.

 Part of this strategy includes tourism, articulated in more detail here.
 We need the big tourism experience of other world class cities, and STEM is a unique niche we can build around, with a primary focus on families, schools, and STEM-related conferences.
 We already have some of the assets in place - JSC and Space Center Houston, the Natural Science Museum, the Health Museum, the Children's Museum, Moody Gardens - and others with more potential, like the Texas Medical Center.
 But we need that signature attraction: the world's largest institute/museum of technology.
 Not just a history-focused museum, but an institute actively involved in the community with a strong focus on the future.
 Local kids should spend frequent school days and summer camps there on fun and inspiring STEM activities.
 It could provide educational STEM experiences both online and on-site, helping to attract talented global youth to Houston for amazing experiences that draw them back later for college or after graduation.
 It should have the world's largest hackerspace.
 It should be an inspiring space that attracts global academic and professional STEM-related conferences (building on the OTC) - groups trying to solve big problems and contribute to humanity's progress (imagine a Davos or G8 of STEM...).
 Each conference could leave behind a new exhibit on its subject area, building the collections over time.
 And since it has the event space, we might as well open it up to festivals to expose more of our community to that same inspiration.
+Name?
+Maybe "The National Museum of Technology and Innovation"?
+We could even get it officially certified by the Smithsonian, which is now allowing national museums outside of DC.

 The natural place for such an institute is clearly the Astrodome, our historic icon looking for a second life.
 We should embrace the Astrodome as Houston's architectural icon like Paris does the Eiffel Tower, New York does the Statue of Liberty or Empire State Building, Rome does the Vatican or Coliseum, and San Francisco does the Golden Gate bridge.
 It can find a second life as our inspiring cathedral to man's technological progress (along with some fun mixed in - Robot Rodeo anyone?).
 Most importantly, it has around a million square feet of space.
 Here's how it compares to other top museums: